iamdhakrey/rustycord/docs/development-status.md

 ## What Works Now

-You can use RustCord for:
+You can use rustycord for:

 - ✅ **Learning Discord bot development**
 - ✅ **Experimenting with Rust async programming**